SEO stands for Search Engine Optimization. Before I tell you about SEO, let’s start this blog with some facts.

 But if you are a newbie then more likely your domain authority is lesser, so don’t post the same article on social media or another platform with higher domain authority.

-Since Google will crawl your article on another platform first instead of crawling it on your site.
-Then Google will consider that your content (that actually is original) is duplicate content, that somewhere definitely affect your ranking.
+Google will crawl your article on another platform first instead of crawling it on your site.
+Then Google will consider that your content (that actually is original) is duplicate content, that somewhere definitely affects your ranking.

 There are several plugins you can use to make your webpage mobile friendly.
 Nowadays, themes come in mobile-friendly designs.